-Microchip's PIC32 MCUs offer high-resolution audio interfacing for USB applications, enabling higher-quality sound for today's audio designs in an affordable package.
+Our PIC32 MCUs offer high-resolution audio interfacing for USB applications, enabling higher-quality sound for today's audio designs in an affordable package.
 Offering scalable performance—from low-cost PIC32MX devices supporting up to 96 kHz audio, to high-performance devices capable of handling up to 192 kHz—these devices are capable of running additional functions including graphics and user interfaces.
-The following diagram is a high level overview of the USB audio functionallity supported.
+The following diagram is a high level overview of the USB audio functionality supported.

 The following are some examples of applications supported in both USB Host Mode and USB Device Mode:

-USB Host Mode:
+USB Host Mode

-Android Open Accessory (AoA): Using AOA enables to transmit the data between Android-powered device and external USB hardware.
-Moreover, it enables intercommunication control, that is, not just from Android-powered device to a product, but also from a product to Android-powered device.
+- Android™ Open Accessory (AoA) – Using AOA enables transmission of data between an Android-powered device and an external USB hardware.
+Moreover, it enables intercommunication control, not just from an Android-powered device to a product, but also from a product to an Android-powered device.

-USB Device Mode:
+USB Device Mode

-High Resolution Audio: Up to 192Khz/24-Bit Audio streamed from the a Laptop for example.
-The audio is decoded on the Laptop and streamed via PCM.
+- High Resolution Audio – Up to 192Khz/24-Bit audio streamed from the a laptop, for example.
+The audio is decoded on the laptop and streamed via PCM.

-Audio Device Class (USB 1.0): Examples of Audio USB Devices include USB Speakers, microphones, and voice telephony.
+- Audio Device Class (USB 1.0) – Examples of Audio USB Devices include USB speakers, microphones and voice telephony.

-Samsung Audio: Samsung Audio is specific to Samsung devices.
+- Samsung Audio – Samsung Audio is specific to Samsung devices.

-Within MPLAB Harmony, there are several demo applications which include:
+- Within MPLAB Harmony, there are several demo applications which include:

-sdcard_usb_audio: The demonstration application creates an audio player that reads audio files (.WAV format only) from an SD card.
+- sdcard_usb_audio – The demonstration application creates an audio player that reads audio files (.WAV format only) from an SD card.

-usb_headset: This demonstration application configures the a USB headset system configurable to 48/32/16 kHz sampling rate at 16 bit per sample.
+- usb_headset – This demonstration application configures the a USB headset system configurable to 48/32/16 kHz sampling rate at 16 bit per sample.

-usb_microphone: This demonstration application configures a USB microphone system operating at a 16 kHz sampling rate with 16-bit data.
+- usb_microphone – This demonstration application configures a USB microphone system operating at a 16 kHz sampling rate with 16-bit data.

-usb_microphone_multirate: This demonstration application configures a USB microphone system operating at a 16 kHz sampling rate with 16-bit data.
+- usb_microphone_multirate – This demonstration application configures a USB microphone system operating at a 16 kHz sampling rate with 16-bit data.

-usb_speaker: This demonstration application configures a USB Speaker device to run at a 48 kHz sampling rate at 16-bits per sample.
+- usb_speaker – This demonstration application configures a USB Speaker device to run at a 48 kHz sampling rate at 16-bits per sample.

 The above demo applications are available for both 96 kHz through 192 kHz audio (mac_audio_hi_res.)
-Note that an additional Windows driver is also required for 192 kHz and above – download is available at the bottom of the page.)
+Note that an additional Windows driver is also required for 192 kHz and above.
+Download is available at the bottom of the page.

-(1)PIC32 High-Resolution Audio Windows Demo Driver – Provided by Thesycon Software Solutions
+(1)PIC32 High-Resolution Audio Windows Demo Driver – Provided by Thesycon Software Solutions.